 Students will demonstrate professionalism.

-Students will prepare for the ARRT certification exam.
+Graduates will pass ARRT certification exam.

 Associate of Applied Science in Radiography